 Sentinel lymph node mapping begins with a Breast Diagnostic Center radiologist injecting a very weak radioactive and blue dye solution into the cancerous area in the breast.
 The injection must be done at least an hour before surgery so that the solution has time to drain from the breast to the sentinel node(s).
 The isotope dye solution travels via the lymphatic system and marks the specific lymph nodes most likely to contain cancer cells if any metastasis has occurred.

-After the injection of the mapping solution and needle localization (if indicated), you or your loved one is transported by hospital mini-bus to the pre-surgery area in the main hospital.
+After injection of the mapping solution and needle localization (if indicated), you are transported by hospital mini-bus to the pre-surgery area in the main hospital.
 Loved ones who are accompanying the patient may also travel to the hospital via the mini-bus.

 In the operating room the surgeon uses a Geiger counter and the dye to locate the sentinel node(s).
 A small incision is made so that these nodes can be removed and sent to the pathology department for immediate frozen section biopsy to determine if any cancer cells are present.
 If no cancerous cells are found, it is a good indicator the cancer has not spread out of the breast.
 However, if cancer cells are found in a sentinel lymph node, the standard of care is for the surgeon to proceed with an axillary dissection (surgical removal of additional lymph nodes in the armpit to make as certain as possible that all lymph nodes containing cancer have been eliminated).